* Key mutual fund fee may not be addressed until 2012

 By Joseph A. Giannone

-NEW YORK, April 7 (Reuters) - The Securities and Exchange Commission said on Thursday it does not expect to complete rules on a fiduciary standard for broker-dealers until later this year, SEC Chairman Mary Schapiro was quoted as telling a securities industry trade group.
+NEW YORK, April 7 (Reuters) - The Securities and Exchange Commission does not expect to complete rules on a fiduciary standard for broker-dealers until later this year, SEC Chairman Mary Schapiro was quoted as telling a securities industry trade group.

-Earlier on Thursday, John Taft, chairman of the Securities Industry and Financial Markets Association, which met with the SEC chief earlier this week to discuss the status of pending rules.
+Schapiro’s remarks were reported by John Taft, chairman of the Securities Industry and Financial Markets Association, which met with the SEC chief earlier this week to discuss the status of pending rules.

 Taft told a SIFMA conference on Thursday, “The SEC will probably undertake rule-making for the fiduciary standard later this year.”

 Schapiro “acknowledged the SEC has competing priorities and a shortage of resources.
-They are triaging between the various priorities,” said Taft, who also heads the U.S. wealth management division of the Royal Bank of Canada (RY.TO).
+They are triaging between the various priorities,” said Taft, RBC Wealth Management’s U.S. chief executive.

 The financial crisis of 2008 paved the way for the sweeping Dodd-Frank financial regulatory reforms last summer.
 The law provides a blueprint for regulatory agencies charged with drafting hundreds of new rules and conducting dozens of studies.

 Some rules may not be written as soon as once thought.
 Taft, on the sidelines of the SIFMA conference, told Reuters that trailing 12b(1) fees for broker-sold mutual funds are essentially “off the table” for now.

 The SEC has appealed to the U.S. Congress for increased funding, but the Republican majority in the House of Representatives has been less than sympathetic as it searches for ways to cut federal spending and ease some regulation.

 Taft said SIFMA sees an opportunity to be more assertive in Washington, calling on lawmakers and regulators to coordinate when addressing overlapping rules and to address the myriad new rules in a logical sequence.